databricks/databricks-vscode/packages/databricks-vscode/README.quickstart.md

 ### Running PySpark and notebooks as a Workflow

 1. Create a python file or a python based notebook
-2. Click the "Run" icon in the tab bar and select "Run File on Databricks"
+2. Click the "Run" icon in the tab bar and select "Run File as Workflow on Databricks"

 This will run the file using the Jobs API on a cluster and render the result in a WebView.